 I participated in a 90 minute Google Hangout with Nick Loper of Side Hustle Nation last night.
-I am in a small group of people who are participating in Nick’s 2nd “Plan, Launch, Hustle” Challenge and have just completed the very first week.
-During the week, Nick has been guiding us through a series of tasks intended to help in identifying a good potential side hustle (AKA side business) that suits our skills and interests.
-Last night we shared what we came up with in our work this week and got ideas and feedback from each other.
-I learned quite a few things and discovered some interesting paths that I’m excited to explore.
+I am in a small group of people participating in a “Plan, Launch, Hustle” Challenge.
+Nick has guided us through a series of tasks intended to help in identifying a potential ‘side hustle’.
+(AKA side business) One that suits our skills and interests.
+Last night we shared our brainstorming ideas homework and got feedback from each other.
+I discovered some interesting paths I’m excited to explore.

 I’m so glad I decided to take the time to do this Challenge.
-The diversity of backgrounds, talents, and end goals of each participant creates an environment where ideas can be presented that the individual may not have considered outside of the group.
-I feel re-energized with new ideas and re-focused on my goals after the time spent with these folks last night.
+The diversity of backgrounds, talents, and end goals of each participant creates a rich creative environment.
+I am re-energized with new ideas and re-focused on my goals after each session.

-Since I’ve known those numbers for a while, I decided to expand on them a little.
-After some thought and research, I decided $2000 is my low ball “I can make on this’ Freedom Number, $3000 is my ‘easy living’ number, and $4000 is my ‘dream’ number.
+While $2000 is my “I can make on this quite well” Freedom Number, $3000 is my ‘easy living’ number, and $4000 is my ‘dream’ number.
 Do I need three levels of Freedom Numbers?
-Yes, I believe I do.
-Knowing the math and what I can achieve with each level of freedom will keep me focused on my goals and driven to do a little better.
+Heck yeah, I do!
+Those numbers are goals for me.
+What I can achieve with each level of freedom will keep me focused on my goals and always striving to do better.

 I have this passion project though.
+It’s a project that doesn’t make me any money but it would be fulfilling a purpose in my life.
 An extra $500 – $800 a month would fund the endeavor beautifully.
-Since I would really like to see that dream come to fruition, $4000 is the dream number! $4000 seems pretty lofty for a minimalist I guess, but just wait until you see what I have planned
+Since I would really like to see that dream come to fruition, $4000 is my dream number! $4000 seems pretty lofty for a minimalist, doesn’t it?
+Perhaps, but just wait until you see what I have planned

 if when I reach this goal.
 It’s good stuff.

 Will I drop all my plans if I don’t reach a specific number by the time I plan to leave?
 HECK NO!
-As long as I have my vehicle/home, I will figure it all out on the $1500 a month I know I will be able to count on when I leave.
-Any more than that is just a bonus.
-And don’t think for a minute I won’t get to that $4000 goal eventually.
+As long as I have my vehicle/home, I will figure it all out And don’t think for a minute I won’t get to that $4000 goal eventually.
 I’ll get there.
 Just you watch.